proycon/LaMachine/README.md

 in any reports we generate from this and it will never be used for advertisement purposes.

-To opt-out of this behaviour, For the ``virtualenv-boostrap.sh`` and ``lamachine-update.sh`` scripts, add the parameter ``private``.
+To opt-out of this behaviour, For the ``virtualenv-bootstrap.sh`` and ``lamachine-update.sh`` scripts, add the parameter ``private``.
 For the VM method, prior to building the VM, edit ``Vagrantfile`` and add the ``private`` parameter after ``bootstrap.sh``.
 Due to the nature of Docker, installation of